-Rebecca Minkoff stole out hearts years ago with the so-called Morning After Bag (MAB, for short), and now she’s out to steal our men–or the spot on their arms, at least–with the introduction of Ben Minkoff.
+Rebecca Minkoff stole out hearts years ago with the so-called Morning After Bag (MAB, for short), and now she’s out to steal our men--or the spot on their arms, at least--with the introduction of Ben Minkoff.
 Inspired by her grandfather, a World War II fighter pilot, the collection-for-guys promises all the rugged durability and old-school details we love…and, with any luck, the cool factor required to make your significant other spring for a new look.
 We won’t tell if you want to take one for a spin, either.

+Fashionista: Many times, designers going from catering to women to targeting men will just add chunkier hardware and adopt a more rugged design.
+But your products tend to be hardware-heavy and durable to begin with.
+Was it difficult to really make this line stand out and feel more masculine?
 Rebecca Minkoff: With the Ben Minkoff collection, it was important to take a step back from our female customer and think about what men are really looking for in terms of functionality of a man bag.
 We did include similar brass hardware that we use in the women’s collection because I love the aged look.
 And it’s not super shiny, which gives the bags that vintage feel.
 I believe in the little details that make things unique, whether it's a bag for a man or a woman.

-The spring 2011 collection was inspired by the bags the Air Force used during the '40s and were based off of the three classic bags–the map, mail and motorcycle.
+The Ben Minkoff line is visibly inspired by the 1940s.
+Where specifically did these bags come from?
+Does each one cater to a slightly different person?
+The spring 2011 collection was inspired by the bags the Air Force used during the '40s and were based off of the three classic bags--the map, mail and motorcycle.

+Who do you imagine are the men who will use these bags?
+Can you describe your dream client?
 We pictured a west coaster-meets-urban kind of guy who would look at the bags and see classic, functional, but stylish pieces.
 My dream client is simply a cool guy looking for versatile pieces with a timeless feel.
 We’ve even had an incredible response from our female customers who wanted a more masculine bag!

+How cohesive does this line feel in terms of your past work?
+Did it feel like a very different direction for you when designing it?
 Designing Ben Minkoff was a natural next step for me as it’s a great way to grow the Rebecca Minkoff brand into more of a lifestyle brand.
 We had an abundance of requests to create a men’s line and felt it was the right time to introduce the collection to our customers.

+What are you inspired by lately?
+What influences can we expect to see in your next line?
 I get a lot of inspiration from vintage pieces and traveling.
 Being absorbed in history and other cultures is pretty inspiring.
 Before I set out to design a collection, I typically put together a mood board with a mix of vintage designs, beautiful photography, sketches and mementos I’ve picked up from my travels.

 The line will be available this spring at BenMinkoff.com.